cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     windowCenter?: undefined;
 };

-// Warning: (ae-missing-release-tag) "fakeVolumeLoader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function fakeVolumeLoader(volumeId: any): {
     promise: Promise<ImageVolume>;
 };

-// Warning: (ae-missing-release-tag) "FlipDirection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type FlipDirection = {
     flipHorizontal?: boolean;
     flipVertical?: boolean;
 };

-// Warning: (ae-missing-release-tag) "getClosestImageId" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getClosestImageId(imageVolume: IImageVolume, worldPos: Point3, viewPlaneNormal: Point3, viewUp: Point3): string;

-// Warning: (ae-missing-release-tag) "getEnabledElement" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function getEnabledElement(element: HTMLElement | undefined): IEnabledElement | undefined;

-// Warning: (ae-missing-release-tag) "getEnabledElementByUIDs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function getEnabledElementByUIDs(viewportUID: string, renderingEngineUID: string): IEnabledElement;

-// Warning: (ae-missing-release-tag) "getMinMax" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getMinMax(storedPixelData: number[]): {
     min: number;
     max: number;
 };

-// Warning: (ae-missing-release-tag) "getOrCreateCanvas" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function getOrCreateCanvas(element: HTMLElement): HTMLCanvasElement;

-// Warning: (ae-missing-release-tag) "getRenderingEngine" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function getRenderingEngine(uid: string): IRenderingEngine | undefined;

-// Warning: (ae-missing-release-tag) "getRenderingEngines" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function getRenderingEngines(): IRenderingEngine[] | undefined;

-// Warning: (ae-missing-release-tag) "getRuntimeId" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getRuntimeId(context?: unknown, separator?: string, max?: number): string;

-// Warning: (ae-missing-release-tag) "getShouldUseCPURendering" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function getShouldUseCPURendering(): boolean;

-// Warning: (ae-missing-release-tag) "getSpacingInNormalDirection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getSpacingInNormalDirection(imageVolume: IImageVolume, viewPlaneNormal: Point3): number;

-// Warning: (ae-missing-release-tag) "getTargetVolumeAndSpacingInNormalDir" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getTargetVolumeAndSpacingInNormalDir(viewport: IVolumeViewport, camera: ICamera, targetVolumeUID?: string): {
     imageVolume: IImageVolume;
     spacingInNormalDirection: number;
 };

-// Warning: (ae-missing-release-tag) "getVolumeActorCorners" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getVolumeActorCorners(volumeActor: any): Array<Point3>;

-// Warning: (ae-missing-release-tag) "getVolumeViewportsContainingSameVolumes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getVolumeViewportsContainingSameVolumes(targetViewport: IVolumeViewport, renderingEngineUID?: string): Array<IVolumeViewport>;

-// Warning: (ae-missing-release-tag) "getVolumeViewportsContainingVolumeUID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getVolumeViewportsContainingVolumeUID(uid: string, renderingEngineUID?: string): Array<IVolumeViewport>;

-// Warning: (ae-missing-release-tag) "ICache" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface ICache {
     // (undocumented)